niteshver/mesa-llm1/docs/first_model.md

 ## Tutorial Setup
 Create and activate a virtual environment.
 Python version 3.12 or higher is required.

-## Install Mesa LLM & required package
+## Install mesa-llm and required package

-Install Mesa LLM
+Install mesa-llm

 ```bash
 pip install -U mesa-llm
 ```

-Mesa-LLM pre-releases can be installed with:
+Mesa-llm pre-releases can be installed with:
 ```bash
 pip install -U --pre mesa-llm
 ```